-Dr. Karkee was born and raised in the mid hills of the Himalayan country of Nepal, some 400 km east of the capital city Kathmandu.
+Dr. Karkee was born and raised in Bhojpur, a mid hill district of the Himalayan country of Nepal, some 400 km east of the capital city Kathmandu.
 After completing

 high school in his village, he moved to Kathmandu for his Associate and Undergraduate degrees.
 He received his bachelor’s degree in Computer Engineering in 2002 from Tribhuvan University, then moved to Bangkok, Thailand to attend Asian Institute of Technology where he earned his Master’s Degree in Remote Sensing and GIS.
 Dr. Karkee then spent the next five years in Ames, Iowa working on his doctoral research and education, earning his PhD in Agricultural Engineering and Human Computer Interaction from Iowa State University in 2009.